Eight steps for a successful installation at your business

 Follow the steps below to install an electric vehicle (EV) charger for use by employees at your business.
 We've also provided some key resources to help you have a smooth ride through the process.

-Businesses looking to install EV charging stations can get up to five hours of free advice and planning assistance from an expert in EV charging and equipment.
+Businesses looking to install EV chargers can get up to five hours of free advice and planning assistance from an expert in EV charging and equipment.

 Step 1: Get permission

-Unless you have authority over the building, it's likely that you'll have to get permission in order to start the process of installing EV chargers.
+Unless you have authority over the building, it's likely that you'll have to get permission to install EV chargers.